-Pot bromeliads in a well-draining, coarse, porous potting mix (pH of 5 to 6).
+For optimal plant care, pot bromeliads in a well-draining, coarse, porous potting mix (pH of 5 to 6).
 Saxicolous, epiphytic, and terrestrial bromeliads’ soil needs vary.
 Saxicolous and epiphytic plants require less soil, and terrestrial bromeliads rely on more traditional root systems, requiring a higher nutrient content.

 1. Bromeliad Plant Size

-Bromeliad plants can range from a couple of inches tall to a few feet tall.
+Bromeliad plants can range from a couple of inches to a few feet tall.
 Consider the size of your plant before selecting a potting mix.

 The potting mix you select for your plant will anchor the bromeliad’s root system and support the plant’s structure.
 The taller your bromeliad plant is or will be at maturity, the heavier your potting mix should be.
 Choosing too light of a potting mix could result in your plant toppling over and breaking.

 2. Environmental Humidity